 - Heat oil in a skillet over medium heat.
 Add minced onions, garlic, and a pinch of salt and cook until golden.

 - Transfer them to a blender with the rest of the sauce ingredients and blend everything until smooth.
-Taste and adjust flavor(salt, tang, cheesiness).
+Taste and adjust seasoning if needed.

-- Sprinkle the pasta with breadcrumbs, pepper flakes, herbs, and a little salt and optional vegan parm.
+- Sprinkle the pasta with breadcrumbs, pepper flakes, herbs, and a little salt.
 For the perfect brown topping, spray or drizzle with some olive oil.

 - Remove the dish from the oven, and serve.